Origent/ServeRmore/README.md

 print(paste0("Listing files in ", file.path(R.home(), "library"), ":", paste(list.files(file.path(R.home(), "library")), collapse = ",")))
 ```

-Finally, exit the Docker container, and while still in the VM, execute the Deploy.sh script:
+Finally, exit the Docker container, and your VM, then re-run the deploy command:
 ```
-./deploy.sh
+srm deploy
 ```

 Your new R Runtime Layer should now be published with your print statements.